petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/setting-roles-and-permissions.md

    ![Lily Lewis has access to documents and media](./setting-roles-and-permissions/images/01.png)

 The next step is working with accounts.
-See [Creating Accounts](./creating-accounts.md).
+See [Working with Accounts](./working-with-accounts.md).

 ## Relevant Documentation
 - [Understanding Roles and Permissions](https://learn.liferay.com/dxp/latest/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.html)